-The City of Canning’s Supported Youth Accommodation Program provides up to ten young men and women who are homeless, or at risk of being homeless, with safe, secure and affordable housing.
+The City of Canning’s Supported Youth Accommodation Service provides up to 10 young people who are homeless, or at risk of being homeless, with safe, secure and affordable housing.

-With the aim of developing a positive future, the program works to help homeless youth aged 16 to 21 live independently.
+With the aim of developing a positive future, the service works to help homeless youth aged 16 to 21 live independently.

 Accommodation can be provided for periods of up to 12 months with external support provided by qualified and dedicated youth workers.
 Youth workers are available to provide external support to young people during office hours, but they do not live at the properties.
 A wait list is used to allocate properties to appropriate clients.